This document assumes Commerce was downloaded and installed with the default options.

 Setting up Statuses

 The default installation created a simple status workflow for you.
-In Configuration > Statuses you can see that in action.
+At Configuration > Statuses you can see that in action.

 For now, we'll leave that as-is, but later on you may want to change the emails that get send when an order is paid.
-Click on "Payment Received" in the Status Changes column for Draft to see the actions that are fired when the payment is received.
+You can find those by clicking on "Payment Received" in the Status Changes column for Draft, to see the actions that are fired when the payment is received.

 You'll see two email actions are configured here, a confirmation email to the customer, and the order notification to the merchant.
 By clicking on the name (or "Edit Status Change Action" in the Actions menu), you can see the subject, recipient, and content configuration for each.
 By default these use templates, but you may need to tweak the recipient email on the order notification to merchant.

 In the installation, a "Dummy Payment" was automatically created.
 This uses the manual payment gateway which just marks the order as paid.
 If you want to add other payment method options, you can do that at Configuration » Payment Methods.